How to be a HERO for Autism Acceptance Month: Free live panel with top speakers

 Listen on the player below

 Michael McCreary is a stand-up comedian who’s known for his jokes about autism.
-He himself was diagnosed at an early age with Assperger’s Disorder, and he grew up with a non-speaking high-needs autistic younger brother.
+He himself was diagnosed at an early age with Asperger’s Disorder, and he grew up with a non-speaking high-needs autistic younger brother.

 But is it okay to joke about autism?
 How do you feel when Michael explains his neurodivergence with humor?